 You can see more case studies and learn more about the Pinning Smarter method in my Pinterest scheduling course, Scheduling Shortcuts (or sign up for the Strategy Guide below to get a deeeeeep discount!).

-When it comes to the topic of repinning, reducing the number of repins on your account is definitely a good idea in 2022.
+When it comes to the topic of repinning, reducing the number of repins on your account is definitely a good idea.

 The number of repins doesn’t have to be zero, but you should always aim to have more “fresh” pins than repins.
 As long as the ratio favors fresh, you should be fine.

-You can learn more about the algorithm changes in my Free Pinterest Strategy Guide.
-Enter your email below, and I’ll send it your way:
+You can learn more about the algorithm changes and get the most updated strategy information in my Free Pinterest Strategy Guide below.

 Ready to Get Ahead of all the Algorithm Changes on Pinterest in 2022?